Best GPS Medical Alert Systems, Tested and Reviewed in 2025

 Response Times

 My grandma and I tested out the MGMove to see just how fast we could get an emergency response agent on the line.
 We initiated multiple tests by pressing the red button on the side of the watch and holding it down for five seconds, as the instructions say.
 After that five seconds, a friendly agent answered our call in just four seconds, so it took us a total of nine seconds to get on the line with a real person.
-This was incredibly fast, especially compared to some of the other providers we tested, like MobileHelp and LifeFone.
+This was incredibly fast, especially compared to some of the other providers we tested, like MobileHelp.

-» You Might Like: 2024 MGMove review
+» You Might Like: 2025 MGMove Review

 I will say, I had a slightly slower experience with the MGMini when I was at home.
 To test the system’s emergency response, I pressed the button on the center of the device, and it turned blue.
 It took a full minute for me to connect with an operator.
 However, I had faster response times of around 20 seconds when I tested the system away from home.
 I’m assuming this long wait time was due to poor cell service in my area at the time.

-» Related Reading: Medical Guardian review
+» Related Reading: Medical Guardian Review

 Battery Life

 My grandma and I were most impressed with the MGMini’s five-day battery life, especially since I’m pretty forgetful when it comes to charging my devices.
 For the other two systems, I just got in the habit of charging the device by my bed each night.
-However, if an emergency were to happen in the night, this wouldn’t be very helpful.
+However, if an emergency were to happen at night, this wouldn’t be very helpful.
 You can also try charging your device while doing things like reading or watching TV when you’re not moving around as much.
 Just make sure to keep the device within arm’s reach so you can grab it if you need to!

 -